nix-community/nixos-avf/README.md

 Delete existing VM configuration either via app (Settings > Recovery) or via scripts/android-clean-vm.sh

 Restart the terminal app.
-You should get a popup saying "Auto-Install" and the Terminal should automatically use your image.
+You should get a popup saying "Auto installing" and the Terminal should automatically use your image.

 ## Production android build